BBN Constraint on Heavy Neutrino Production and Decay: Conclusion

 For the BBN constraints, we consider the effects of temporary matter domination prior to the decay of heavy neutrino, as well as non-thermal energy injections due to the decay.
-In the latter case, we find that hadronic energy injection in the form of $\pi^\pm$ plays the dominant role in modifying the predicted helium-4 and deuterium abundances, whereas the effect of nuclear photodissociation injection is always negligible.
-Injection of light neutrinos from the decay is relevant for heavy neutrino mass below the pion threshold.
-The BBN excluded parameter space extends from MeV to tens of GeV.
-For large masses, it can be sensitive to a mixing parameter $|U_{a4}|^2$ as small as $10^{-20}$.
-For even smaller mixings, there is no BBN constraint on the heavy neutrino because the heavy neutrino population via the freeze in mechanism is too small.
+For the latter case, we develop a semi-analytic approach to derive the BBN constraints for heavy neutrino mass below the GeV scale.
+We find that hadronic energy injections, in the form of $K^\pm, \pi^\pm$ and through the $pn$ conversion and nuclei hadrodissociation processes, plays the dominant role.
+The injection of light neutrinos from the decay is important for heavy neutrino mass below $\sim100$ MeV.
+BBN can robustly constrain the parameter space of heavy neutrino mass $m_4$ from MeV to the weak scale.
+It is sensitive to very small mixing parameter $|U_{a4}|^2$ where the heavy neutrino lifetime is as long as $\sim 10^7$ seconds.
+For even smaller mixings, the BBN constraint eventually runs out the steam because the heavy neutrino cannot be abundantly produced via the freeze in mechanism.
 In that region, we sketch a CMB constraint on the very long-lived heavy neutrino using the energy injection argument.

-Our analysis gives a complete description of the fate and impact of an unstable heavy neutrino in the early universe.
+Our analysis offers a complete description of the fate of an unstable heavy neutrino and its impact on the early universe.
 Its production and decay are both determined by the two minimal model parameters, with little room for assumptions.
 For the freeze-in production mechanism, we assume zero initial abundance of the heavy neutrino.
-This assumption could be relaxed with additional new physics at high scale, but they would result in an enhanced heavy neutrino abundance and stronger BBN and CMB constraints.
+This assumption could be relaxed with additional new physics at high scale, but they would only result in an enhanced heavy neutrino abundance and stronger BBN and CMB constraints.
 In contrast, the freeze-out mechanism is not sensitive to high scale physics and the BBN constraint in that region of parameter space is robust.

 Our main results, Figs.~\ref{Fig:MainPlotE} and \ref{Fig:MainPlotMT}, show that BBN excludes the low-scale type-I seesaw mechanism with heavy neutrino mass below a few hundred MeV.
-This conclusion holds even in the presence of the caveat for large $|U_{a4}|^2$ noticed in~\cite{Casas:2001sr, Kersten:2007vk}.
-For higher masses, BBN and CMB can probe more weakly-coupled heavy neutrinos and complements terrestrial probes with the energy and intensity frontier experiments.
+By combining with other existing constraints, this conclusion holds even in the presence of the caveat for large $|U_{a4}|^2$ noticed in~\cite{Casas:2001sr, Kersten:2007vk}.
+BBN and CMB are at the frontier of probing very weakly-coupled heavy neutrinos and complementary to the role of terrestrial high-energy and/or high-intensity experiments.